leolehto/memorygame/README.md

 # Memory Game

-A simple memory game built with React.
+A simple memory game built with React on a boring day.

 ## Demo

-You can play the game at "https://leolehto.github.io/memorygame"
+You can play the game at https://leolehto.github.io/memorygame

 ## Features